awsdocs/aws-sdk-for-javascript-v3/doc_source/serverless-step-functions-example-create-resources.md

 1. Install and configure the AWS CLI following the instructions in the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)\.

-1. Create a file named `setup.yaml` in the root directory of your project folder, and copy the content [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/cross-services/lambda-step-functions/setup.yaml) into it\.
+1. Create a file named `setup.yaml` in the root directory of your project folder, and copy the content [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/cross-services/lambda-step-functions/setup.yaml) into it\.
 **Note**
-The AWS CloudFormation template was generated using the AWS CDK available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/resources/cdk/lambda_api_step_functions)\.
-For more information about the AWS CDK, see the [AWS Cloud Development Kit \(CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/)\.
+The AWS CloudFormation template was generated using the AWS CDK available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/resources/cdk/lambda_api_step_functions)\.
+For more information about the AWS CDK, see the [AWS Cloud Development Kit \(AWS CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/)\.

 1. Run the following command from the command line, replacing *STACK\_NAME* with a unique name for the stack\.
 **Important**